edbranch/pwdb/README.md

 #### Build

-* CMake - CMake build system generation
-* meson - meson build system generation
+* meson - build system generation
-* make - building with CMake build system
-* ninja - building with meson build system
+* ninja - build with generated build system
-* gcc - C++ compilation
+* gcc >= 8.1 or comperable compiler with full support for C++17